thomssl/Personal_Training_Assistant/README.md

 Select a date in the calendar to have the list to the right populated with all sessions found on that date.
 Any client with a constant schedule will have their scheduled future sessions shown (as long as you have not made a change to that scheduled session) even though nothing has been added to the session yet.
 All other session present have been added from a variable or non-schedule client and are one time events

 The list of session can be interacted with to add, edit or remove sessions from the selected date.
+Any sessions that conflict with another session will be red.
 Clicking the add button in the bottom right corner opens a prompt to add a session to the list.
 You will be given a list of clients that are able to add a session on the chosen date and be able to choose a time and duration.
 The clients available are chosen based upon their schedule type:

 - Constant Schedule - If the client has cancelled on a regular session, they are able to add a makeup session
 - Variable Schedule - If the client has available weekly/monthly sessions or they have makeup sessions available